-- (a) All events to which the general public will be invited and/or a fee charged must receive formal "event approval" prior to the assignment of space and advertising of the event.
-Such "event approval" shall be given only if each of the following requirements is satisfactorily met: - The proposed use of premises or facilities is in accordance with these and other applicable university regulations. - (2) The event is not in serious conflict or competition with other events planned or being planned as determined by review on the part of the Coordinating Committee on Entertainment Events. - (3) The sponsoring organization is financially able to sponsor the event. - (b) Review of proposed events to determine "event approval" shall be made by the following: - the Illini Union Registered Organizations Office for events to be sponsored by Registered Organizations and Registered Student Organizations and campus boards. - (2) the Office of the Registrar for events to be sponsored by university organizations and related organizations, campus-community organizations, outside organizations, and individuals. - (c) Denial of an "event approval" may be appealed by the sponsoring organization to the Committee on the Use of Facilities.
-(See § 2-508.)
-If such an appeal is to be made, it must be submitted in writing and received by the chairperson of the committee within five school days after the notice of denial is given. - (d) If an outside organization requesting space has a local affiliate, the local affiliate shall participate in the arrangements and be responsible for the use of the premises and facilities in accordance with these regulations. - (e) To ensure the proper accounting and application of funds, the sponsoring organization of all events involving income or disbursement of funds shall conform to all university policies, procedures, and regulations as may be prescribed in section VIII-1 of the Campus Administrative Manual and in §§ 2-301 to 2-317. - (f) In order to protect students, faculty, staff, and/or the general public from foodborne illnesses while using university premises or facilities, all requests involving the dispensing of food not provided by regular university food services will require special clearance from the Department of Safety and Compliance. - (g) Organizations and individuals using university premises or facilities must comply with all reasonable requests related to such usage made by university officials having responsibility for the premises or facilities concerned.
-Such requests may include the employment of facility attendants to ensure proper use of the premises or facilities concerned. - (h) University premises and facilities shall not be used for benefit events, charitable or otherwise, except with the special approval of the Chancellor.
-In addition, specific requirements of section VIII-1 of the Campus Administrative Manual shall apply.
-(Benefit events are those events intended to raise money for uses other than the expenses of the sponsoring organization or the support of other university activities.) - (i) University premises and facilities shall not be used for any activity inconsistent with federal or state laws or university policies or regulations. - (j) Outside organizations and all individuals may not use facilities for the following: - (1) Meetings scheduled on a regular basis. - (2) Any meeting for the purpose of instruction that would normally be offered by or in cooperation with any unit of the university, unless the offering of the instructional program is approved by the appropriate university unit. - (3) Entertainment and social activities such as dances, etc., that are not scheduled as a part of an approved meeting or activity unless approved or sponsored by an appropriate university organization. - (4) Sports events unless approved or sponsored by an appropriate unit of the university.
+- (a) All events to which the public will be invited and/or for which a fee will be charged must receive formal approval prior to the assignment of space and advertising of the event.
+Such approval shall be given only if each of the following requirements is satisfactorily met: - The proposed use of University Property is in accordance with these and other applicable university regulations and policies. - (2) The sponsoring organization is financially able to sponsor the event. - (b) Review of proposed events to determine approval shall be made by the following: - (1) Student Engagement for events to be sponsored by recognized student organizations. - (2) the Designated Official of the University Property. - (c) Event denial may be appealed by the sponsoring organization to the Chancellor's Special Event Advisory Committee.
+(See § 2-507.)
+An appeal must be submitted in writing and received by the chairperson of the committee within five school days after the notice of denial is given.
+Any such appeal shall be made in good faith and based on an alleged procedural violation, bias, or viewpoint discrimination. - (d) If an outside organization requesting space has a local affiliate, the local affiliate shall participate in the arrangements and be responsible for the use of University Property in accordance with these regulations. - (e) To ensure the proper accounting and application of funds, the sponsoring organization of all events involving income or disbursement of funds shall conform to all university policies, procedures, and regulations as may be prescribed in the Campus Administrative Manual and in §§ 2-301 to 2-317 of these regulations. - (f) To help protect students, faculty, staff, and the public from foodborne illnesses while using University Property, all requests involving the dispensing of food not provided by regular university food services will require special clearance from Facilities and Services Safety and Compliance. - (g) Organizations and individuals using University Property must comply with all reasonable requests related to such usage made by university officials having responsibility for the property concerned.
+Such requests may include, for example, the employment of facility attendants. - (h) University Property shall not be used for benefit events, charitable or otherwise, except with the special approval of the Chancellor.
+(Benefit events are those events intended to raise money for uses other than the expenses of the sponsoring organization or the support of other university activities.) - University Property shall not be used for any activity inconsistent with federal or state laws or university policies or regulations. - (j) Outside organizations and all individuals may not use facilities for the following: - (1) Meetings scheduled on a regular basis. - (2) Any meeting for the purpose of instruction that would normally be offered by or in cooperation with any university unit, unless the offering of the instructional program is approved by the appropriate university unit. - (3) Entertainment and social activities, such as dances, that are not scheduled as a part of an approved meeting or activity unless approved or sponsored by a university organization. - (4) Sports events unless approved or sponsored by a unit of the university. - (5) Any meeting or event that would substantially interfere with or detract from events sponsored by university organizations, campus boards, registered organizations, or related organizations.